wangeugene/Java/AWS/storage.md

 Endpoints are created within your Virtual Private Cloud (VPC).
 PrivateLink allows for secure connection between VPCs, Services, and applications in AWS.

+### FSx

+When setting up FSx, adding a file system name is optional, but makes it easier to manage FSx, just like other AWS file systems, can be deployed to one or more availability zones (AZ).
+In FSx, Windows authentication through Active Directory can be self-managed or AWS-managed.

+### Storage Gateway

+The Storage Gateway connects on-premises software appliance with cloud-based storage.
+Storage Gateway supports three types of storage: file, volume, and tape.
+The File Gateway provides an Interface to S3 buckets.